symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-a-namespace.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create a new :ref:`account <setup-creating-a-test-account>`.
-- Finish :doc:`registering a namespace guide <../namespace/registering-a-namespace>`
+- Load the account with enough |networkcurrency| to pay for transaction fees, create mosaics and register namespaces.

 **********************
 Creating the namespace